You’re Going to Heal through Your ArtNovember 9, 2017

 I went back to school and studied nutrition, Ayurveda, and energy healing.

-When I graduated from the Institute of Integrative Nutrition I started a new health counseling business.
+When I graduated from the Institute for Integrative Nutrition I started a new health counseling business.
 I began to write this blog and send out monthly newsletters.

 I never considered myself a writer but with each new article, I began to enjoy it more and more.